cuey78/nordvpn-quick-connect/README.md

 A GNOME Shell extension that provides superior NordVPN connectivity with enhanced country selection and quick-access functionality.
 This extension addresses the limitations of the standard NordVPN tray icon by offering an intuitive dropdown menu for effortless server selection.

+This is a work in progress manly for my own use but feel free to clone and fork it
 ---

 <img width="385" height="484" alt="Screenshot From 2025-10-19 15-14-17" src="https://github.com/user-attachments/assets/426147eb-5728-4bab-beb3-92c7da0bd536" />